ChromexUnderscore/OriginsTweaks/README.md

 + Blazeborn can set themselves on fire.
   + While on fire, they can light Campfires, Furnaces, and Brewing Stands.
-  + In addition to a 25% damage increase, being on fire causes targets to burn for 8 seconds.
+  + In addition to a 25% damage increase, hitting targets causes them to burn for 8 seconds.
-+ Blazeborn move slightly faster in lava, have better vision in it, and can swim when fully submerged.
++ Blazeborn move slightly faster in lava, have better vision, and can swim when submerged.
 + Blazeborn can shoot a burst of 3 Fireballs.

 </details>